MPAS-Dev/compass/latest/_sources/users_guide/machines/compy.rst.txt

     # the system MPI library to use for gnu compiler
     mpi_pgi = mvapich2

-    # the base path to system libraries to be added as part of setting up compass
+    # the base path for spack environments used by compass
+    spack = /share/apps/E3SM/conda_envs/compass/spack

+    # whether to use the same modules for hdf5, netcdf-c, netcdf-fortran and
+    # pnetcdf as E3SM (spack modules are used otherwise)
+    #
+    # We don't use them on Compy because hdf5 and netcdf were build without MPI
-    system_libs =  /share/apps/E3SM/conda_envs/compass/system
+    use_e3sm_hdf5_netcdf = False

 Additionally, some relevant config options come from the `mache <https://github.com/E3SM-Project/mache/>`_ package: